 Article 4: National Right to Self-Determination.

-The Naʻi Aupuni congregation document makes a bold statement in declaring “The Nation has the right to self-determination, including but not limited to, the right to determine the political status of the Nation and freely pursue economic, social, cultural and other endeavors.”
+The Naʻi Aupuni congregation document makes a bold statement in declaring, “The Nation has the right to self-determination, including but not limited to, the right to determine the political status of the Nation and freely pursue economic, social, cultural, and other endeavors.”

-This language is aligned with that of international law, found in the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights,” where each states in its respective Article 1: “All peoples have the right of self-determination.
+This language is aligned with that of international law, found in the “International Covenant on Economic, Social and Cultural Rights” and the “International Covenant on Civil and Political Rights,” where each states in its respective Article 1: “All peoples have the right of self-determination.
 By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development.”

-When questioned on the language of the preamble of the Naʻi Aupuni document, which uses the same term (self-determination), the chair of the Preamble caucus confirmed that the term was indeed a reference to the rights referred to in both international covenantsWhen considering the national context, the DOI final rule stipulates at 50.13, (j) that the document “Not contain provisions contrary to Federal law.”
+When questioned on the language of the preamble of the Naʻi Aupuni document, which uses the same term (self-determination), the chair of the Preamble caucus confirmed that the term was indeed a reference to the rights referred to in both international covenants.

+When considering the national context, the DOI final rule stipulates at 50.13, (j) that the document “Not contain provisions contrary to Federal law.”
 Other than that general reference to federal law, the rule points to no specific federal law.It can be argued that the Naʻi Aupuni document’s claim to the right of self-determination is part of the body of federal law by virtue of the U.S. participating in forming the foundational principle of the Charter of the United Nations, said charter subsequently ratified by the United States and thus becoming part of the “law of the land” under Article VI of the US Constitution.
 It could also be argued that the principle of self-determination is founded in none other than the U.S. Declaration of Independence seen as a sacred document and as part of the unwritten constitution of the United States of America.
-Finally, it can also be argued that the United States has signed both of the aforementioned International Covenants and the US Senate has ratified the International Civil and Political Rights document in 1992.
+Finally, it can also be argued that the United States has signed both of the aforementioned International Covenants, and the US Senate has ratified the International Civil and Political Rights document in 1992.
 It has not yet ratified the Economic, Social and Cultural Rights document as of 2017.

-The NHC document uses different language but with the same outcome as to proclaim self- determination: “We proclaim our right to control our destiny, to nurture the integrity of our people and culture, and to preserve the quality of life that we desire.
+The NHC document uses different language but with the same outcome as to proclaim self- determination: “We proclaim our right to control our destiny, to nurture the integrity of our people and culture, and to preserve the quality of life that we desire.”

 Article 5: Collective Rights

-This article effectively declares the right of traditional and customary practice, recovery of bones and funerary objects, the protection of rights of Native Hawaiian tenants (thus excluding the rights of non-native Hawaiian) and a claim for intellectual properties.
-However, it ignores the claim of self-definition, i.e. the right to determine its membership in the Hawaiian nation.
-This is a fundamental right fought for and won in the international development of ndigenous peoples’ rights and should be added to the Naʻi Aupuni document.
+This article effectively declares the right of traditional and customary practice, recovery of bones and funerary objects, the protection of rights of Native Hawaiian tenants (thus excluding the rights of non-native Hawaiians), and a claim for intellectual properties.
+However, it ignores the claim of self-definition, i.e., the right to determine its membership in the Hawaiian nation.
+This is a fundamental right fought for and won in the international development of indigenous peoples’ rights and should be added to the Naʻi Aupuni document.

 Article 6: Rights of the Individual

 This article is effective in protecting individual rights.
-However, Section 5 contains serious flaws in stating that the right to counsel is to be paid for at the defendant’s own expense
+However, Section 5 contains serious flaws in stating that the right to counsel is to be paid for at the defendant’s own expense.

-Another flaw is found in Section 9 where no imprisonment for debt is assured, unless such debt had been incurred as a result of fraud Section 11 is also problematic; it provides every citizen the right to bear arms, which, as written, would allow children to carry weapons as well as those with history of violent criminal and non-criminal behavior.)
+Another flaw is found in Section 9, where no imprisonment for debt is assured, unless such debt had been incurred as a result of fraud.
+Section 11 is also problematic; it provides every citizen the right to bear arms, which, as written, would allow children to carry weapons as well as those with history of violent criminal and noncriminal behavior.